-Option Description Proxy Access Access Control Displays the rules in the ip_allow.config file that control which clients can access the proxy cache.
-By default, all remote hosts are allowed to access the proxy cache.
+Option Description Proxy Access Access Control Displays the rules in the ip_allow.config file that control which clients can access the proxy.
+By default, all remote hosts are allowed to access the proxy.
 Refresh Updates the table to display the most up-to-date rules in the ip_allow.config file.
 Edit File Opens the configuration file editor for to the ip_allow.config file. ip_allow.config Configuration File Editor rule display box Lists the ip_allow.config file rules.
 Select a rule to edit it.
 The buttons on the left of the box allow you to delete or move the selected rule up or down in the list.

-Option Description Add Adds a new rule to the rule display box at the top of the configuration file editor page.
+Add Adds a new rule to the rule display box at the top of the configuration file editor page.
 Set Updates the rule display box at the top of the configuration file editor page.
 IP Action Lists the type of rules you can add.
-An ip_allow rule allows the clients listed in the Source IP field to access the proxy cache.
-An ip_deny rule denies the clients listed in the Source IP field access to the proxy cache.
+An ip_allow rule allows the clients listed in the Source IP field to access the proxy.
+An ip_deny rule denies the clients listed in the Source IP field access to the proxy.
 Source IP Specifies the IP address or range of IP addresses of the clients.
 Apply Applies the configuration changes.
 Close Exits the configuration file editor.
 Click Apply before you click Close ; otherwise, all configuration changes will be lost.
-ARM Security ARM Security Enables or disables the ARM security option that restricts the type of communication possible with machines running Content Gateway.
-For information about the ARM security option, see Controlling host access to the proxy server , page 140.
-If you change this option, you must restart Content Gateway.
-Access Control List Displays a table listing the rules in the arm_security.config file that restrict the type of communication possible with machines running Content Gateway.
-For more details about the ARM security feature, see Controlling host access to the proxy server , page 140.
-Refresh Updates the table to display the most up-to-date rules in the arm_security.config file.
-Edit File Opens the configuration file editor for the arm_security.config file. arm_security.config Configuration File Editor rule display box Lists the arm_security.config file rules.
-Select a rule to edit it.
-The buttons on the left of the box allow you to delete or move the selected rule up or down in the list.
-Add Adds a new rule to the rule display box at the top of the configuration file editor page.
-Set Updates the rule display box at the top of the configuration file editor page.